Vanilagy/Marbleland/docs/api.md

 height | `number` | *See `width`.*

 ### `GET` /api/level/{level-id}/dependencies
-Returns a list of files (assets) the given level depends on as an array of `string`.
+Returns a list of files (assets) a given level depends on as an array of `string`.
 Essentially returns the file paths of the .zip.

 **Query parameters:**